josephwecker/gx/doc/tasks.md

 - (*) gx_log
   - (*) Dispatch
     - (~) Determine whether or not it needs to be syslogged, dispatch if necessary
-    - (*) stderr/tty/daemon discovery for automatic stderr logging
+    - (d) stderr/tty/daemon discovery for automatic stderr logging
-    - (*) Determine whether or not it needs to be output to stderr/tty, dispatch if necessary
+    - (d) Determine whether or not it needs to be output to stderr/tty, dispatch if necessary
     - (*) iovec transformation
     - (*) formatting/colors etc. back to par
     - (~) Dispatch to message-queue
       - (~) Minimally portable wrapper
       - (~) Test against reverb